Terence Yung: Education

 At the age of five, Yung was found playing melodies by ear.
 Yung, who grew up in the United States, studied privately with Eleanor Sokoloff of the Curtis Institute of Music.
-He later trained at the Juilliard School pre-college program in New York City, where he was a scholarship student of Frank Lévy and Martin Canin (the teaching assistant of the eminent pedagogue Rosina Lhévinne who taught Van Cliburn and John Williams).
+He later trained at the Juilliard School pre-college program in New York City, where he was a scholarship student of Frank Lévy and Martin Canin (the teaching assistant of the eminent pedagogue Rosina Lhévinne).
 He continued his studies with Abbey Simon (who himself was a pupil of Josef Hofmann) at the University of Houston in Texas on a music scholarship and Pell grant.
 While at the university, he taught students from families of extreme poverty at the Yellowstone Academy in the Third Ward part of Houston as part of its urban outreach initiatives.
-Yung excelled academically, winning prizes for English essays on the subjects of H. Rider Haggard and Bram Stoker.
+Yung excelled academically, winning prizes for English essays.
 He graduated in 2012 with a Bachelor of Arts from the Department of English and a Bachelor of Music from the Moores School of Music, obtaining summa cum laude honors in both degrees.
 Upon graduation, he was inducted into the Sigma Tau Delta and Phi Kappa Phi honor societies.
 He also holds the prestigious Diplôme from the Académie internationale d'été de Nice in France, where he studied with Michel Béroff and Philippe Entremont.
-Additionally, he took lessons (informally) with Lang Lang, Susan Starr, Garrick Ohlsson, and Horacio Gutierrez.
+Additionally, he took lessons (informally) with Lang Lang, Susan Starr, Garrick Ohlsson, Kenneth Boulton, and Horacio Gutierrez.

-Yung qualified to study at Cornell Law School and the University of Pennsylvania Law School, but matriculated at the University of Texas School of Law in Austin, Texas on a full scholarship, where his teachers included John A. Robertson, Sanford Levinson and Alan S. Rau.
+Yung matriculated at the University of Texas School of Law in Austin, Texas on a full scholarship.
 While at Texas, he served as a law clerk for the Texas Attorney General, the Travis County Attorney's Office, and the Texas Advocacy Project.
 He also edited for the Texas Review of Law and Politics and the Texas Intellectual Property Law Journal.
 He later enrolled at the University of London, where he earned a Bachelor of Laws with First Class Honours.
-His dissertation advanced a liberal morality analysis of the law of gross negligence manslaughter under the moral foundations theory of Jonathan Haidt.
 He was called to the Chartered Institute of Arbitrators in London, England as an Associate Member (ACIArb) in 2022.
-He earned a Certificate in Healthcare Law from the University of Pennsylvania.
-In addition, he holds course certificates from the SDA Bocconi School of Management, the Wharton School, as well as Yale University, where his teachers included Akhil Reed Amar, Ian Shapiro, Ian Ayres, Barry Nalebuff, Robert Shiller, Paul Bloom, Andrew Metrick, and former United States Secretary of the Treasury Timothy Geithner.
+He earned a Certificate in Healthcare Law from Penn and has completed advanced coursework with Yale, Wharton, and Bocconi.